seshasaisrivatsav/learn-js/JavaScript/Web.md

 DOM is document model loaded in browser and representing document as a node tree where each node represents part of the document (eg: Element, text or comment) more - https://developer.mozilla.org/en-US/docs/Glossary/DOM

+## Flow

+`EventTarget` <- `Node` <- `Element` <- `HtmlElement`
+`EventTarget` <- `Node` <- `Document`

+- Event Target = EventTarget is a DOM interface implemented by objects that can receive events and may have listeners for them.
+- Node = is a key base class upon which many other DOM API objects are based, thus letting those object types to be used similarly and often interchangeably
+- Element = Element is the most general base class from which all element objects (i.e. objects that represent elements) in a Document inherit.
+It only has methods and properties common to all kinds of elements
+- Document = The Document interface represents any web page loaded in the browser and serves as an entry point into the web page's content, which is the DOM tree.
+The DOM tree includes elements such as <body> and <table>, among many others.

 ## MessageEvent
 - This is an interface that represents a message received by a target object https://developer.mozilla.org/en-US/docs/Web/API/MessageEvent